 Please see below the frequently asked program-related questions.
 For admissions-related questions, please click here.

-First-year courses are held on either Monday or Tuesday evenings.
-Second-year courses are held on either Wednesday or Thursday evenings.
+First-year courses are usually held on either Monday or Tuesday evenings.
+Second-year courses are usually held on either Wednesday or Thursday evenings.
 Your annual academic schedule will be released during the summer prior to the beginning of term.
-The classes are held one (1) day per week between 7:00pm - 10:00pm EST.
+The classes are held one (1) day per week in the evenings (EST).

 Each class runs for approximately 2.5 - 3 hours per week.
 Additionally you can also expect to spend 10 - 15 hours per week to work on your course work depending on deadlines and group assignments.

 Yes, the program runs year-round for two (2) years.
-You would finish your final program course between May - September and graduate in November.
+Students complete the final course in the summer term and graduate in November.

 No. This program is a part-time online program with no full-time stream.

 No. You cannot complete the two (2) programs simultaneously or continuously.
-The MScHQ is a part-time two (2) year program and is different from the PhDHQ program which is a four (4) year full-time program.
+The MScHQ is a part-time two (2) year professional program, while the PhDHQ program is a full-time four (4) year research program.

 No. It is a course-based Master’s program.